 I Hate My Kids: The Struggles Of Parenting

-It is not exactly a secret that being a parent is difficult.
-After all, parents are responsible for turning their children into responsible members of society, and there are infinite factors out there that can hinder those efforts.
+It is not exactly a secret that being a parent can be difficult.
+After all, parents are tasked with turning their children into responsible people in society, and there are infinite factors out there that can hinder those efforts.

-And there are sometimes that even the best of parents think, “I hate my children.”
-That last sentence feels like a heavy one.
-And it certainly can be.
+And there are sometimes that even the best of parents thinks, “I hate my children.”
+That last sentence feels like a heavy and one, and it certainly can be.
 But there is often a misconception about disliking your kids or feeling like you hate your children.

 Here’s the thing: even if you have thought, “I feel like I hate my children,” it isn’t necessarily the truth.
-There is much more to these simple thoughts than meets the eye, and it takes a little bit of learning to understand those feelings truly.
+There is much more to these simple thoughts than meets the eye, and it takes a little bit of learning to truly understand those feelings.

-While the reasons are undoubtedly unique to each family, there are common reasons why you may think, “I hate my kids.”
+While undoubtedly unique to each family, there are common reasons why you may think, “I hate my kids.”
 One of the most common is that there is a feeling that they can’t be controlled.
-And to an extent, that is right.
+And to an extent, you are right.

 One of the biggest challenges of parenthood is creating boundaries for our children.
 They need to know where they can tread and when to stop, and this can’t happen without boundaries.
 But what happens when they test and break those boundaries?

 There are really only so many things that parents can do to keep their kids from doing something they don’t want them to do.
 Once the child reaches past those boundaries and determines the consequences aren’t enough to stop them, it can make parents feel helpless and begin to think, “I hate my kids.”

 The thing is that you may not necessarily hate your kids.
 It is frustrating that you are doing what you think is right for them, and they are choosing to rebel against it.
 That frustration is natural and enough to make those thoughts of agitation come to fruition.